 As a result of its unlawful conduct, the employer has now agreed to settle the overtime lawsuit by paying $1.47 million to the 127 former and present employees of Agilysys who were denied the pay they deserved.
 This settlement will go a long way in helping to right the wrong.

-If you have been denied minimum wages or not paid time and a half for your overtime hours, or even think that you might need an employment lawyer, then call the right attorney to schedule a consultation at 866-797-6040. the Spitz law firm and its attorneys are experienced and dedicated to protecting employees’ wage rights under the Fair Labor Standards Act (FLSA) and Ohio wage law.
+If you have been denied minimum wages or not paid time and a half for your overtime hours, or even think that you might need an employment lawyer, then call the right attorney to schedule a consultation at 866-797-6040.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ wage rights under the Fair Labor Standards Act (FLSA) and Ohio wage law.
 The opportunity to meet directly with a wage and hour lawyer is just a phone call away.
 Your best choice is not to wait.

 The wage and hour law materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 It is best to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of the Spitz law firm, Attorney Brian Spitz or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Attorney Brian Spitz or any individual attorney.